 The ECU is supplied on the System Configuration Diskette that was shipped with your system.
-Make a copy of the System Configuration Diskette and keep the original in a safe place.
+Make a copy of the ECU diskette and keep the original in a safe place.
 Use the backup copy when you are configuring the system.
-The System Configuration Diskette must have the volume label SYSTEMCFG.
+The diskette must have the volume label SYSTEMCFG.